Bhawesh-Agrawal/NEURAL-NINJAS/README.md

 | ------ | ---------- | ------------------------------------------- |
 | `POST` | `/train`   | Train the model with custom hyperparameters |
 | `POST` | `/predict` | Predict airline profit using input features |            |

-## Results & Performance

-- The model achieved an **R² score of X.XX** and **RMSE of XX.XX** (update with actual values)
-- Key insights from EDA:
-  - Feature A has the highest correlation with profit
-  - Feature B impacts results significantly

 ## Future Enhancements